silnrsi/FDBP/en-US/Glyph_Naming.md

 # Glyph names are also known as PostScript names

-As an early industry leader with its PostScript® technologies, Adobe® has set &mdash; and now maintains &mdash; the standard for how glyphs are named, both in terms of what constitutes a valid name and, within that framework, what specific names are recommended.
+As an early industry leader with its PostScript technologies, Adobe has set &mdash; and now maintains &mdash; the standard for how glyphs are named, both in terms of what constitutes a valid name and, within that framework, what specific names are recommended.
 Within an OpenType font, glyph names are stored in the [`post`] table.

 Because of this, glyph names are often referred to as *PostScript names* or sometimes, more simply, *psnames*.